The best resort to see Yokai or snow monsters (snow covered trees) is in Mount Zao

 The ski resorts in Japan get around 10-18 meters of snowfall per year, and the powder factor is much higher than many other destinations in the world.
 That said, it’s never guaranteed.
-When Scout visited Hakuba at the end of February 2014 our powder dreams melted as quickly as the snow in the village – it was one of the warmest Februaries the area has had in a long time.
+It seems the constant these days is variabilty, particularly from mid-February onwards.
+One day it can be raining at the bast of the resorts (which are fairly low altitude) and the next you will have a dump of 50cms+ of light dry fluffy snow.
 So like any trip to a ski resort, you can never be guaranteed of the conditions – but still, you’ve a more than decent chance of getting snow up to your knees, if not over your head.

 Scout also loves skiing in Japan because it provides an opportunity to experience a different culture.
 Firstly there’s the food, which is incredible.
 Secondly, the service is extremely friendly and efficient – which alone is enough to make you fall in love with the place.
 For an authenitc experience stay for a while in a traditional Japanese hotel.
-Thirdly, there are a lot of options for fun side trips – such as a visit to Tokyo or Kyoto.
+Thirdly, there are a lot of options for fun side trips – such as a visit to Tokyo, Kyoto or Kanazawa.

 Best Terrain Parks: Hakuba 47, Naeba